 This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens have not tested it for home use and therefore cannot make any representation as to the results.

-Recipe courtesy Brian Lofink, The Sidecar Bar and Grille
+Recipe courtesy of Brian Lofink, The Sidecar Bar and Grille